 I attended public school for sixth and seventh grade.
 I also began attending the youth group at my church.
 One night they showed a movie.
 It was a dramatic movie about the events that are described in the book of Revelation when God judges the earth in a last-ditch effort hoping they will turn to Him and seek forgiveness.
 After watching this movie, I considered how I had prayed and asked Jesus to come into my heart, but that I really felt more like my relationship was tied to my family’s.
 That night when my mom picked me up, I told her about the movie and how I wanted to know for sure that my relationship with God was right.
-We prayed together that night and I fully surrendered every part of my life to God.
+We prayed together that night and I fully surrendered every part of my life to God and started my own relationship with God.

 When I was fifteen, I took a sign language class taught by a woman whose husband is Deaf.
 I learned a lot of vocabulary during the class, but not how to hold a conversation.
 At the end of the class, she taught “Shout to the Lord” in sign language.
 After that, I started signing the words I knew during worship at church.